vanchau/game-store/README.md

 GAME/SERVICE INTERACTION (mandatory)

-_ Save player's scores and display global high scores _ Messages from service to the game
+O Save player's scores and display global high scores O Messages from service to the game

 QUALITY OF WORK (mandatory)